Obituaries include far more than a collection of details about someone who has died. Obituaries can give a glimpse into the life of the deceased.

-Whether you’re entirely unfamiliar with what obituaries are and you find yourself needing to write one, or perhaps you’d simply like to familiarize yourself, we’ve got you covered.
-Below, we discuss what exactly an obituary is, their purpose, what’s typically written in them, and where they’re published.
+Whether you’re entirely unfamiliar with how to write a great obituary or would simply like to familiarize yourself with obituaries, we’ve got you covered.
+Below, we discuss obituaries, their purpose, the words typically written in them, and where people publish them.

 What’s an Obituary?

 An obituary is a public, written piece announcing someone’s death.
-As we’ve discussed briefly, an obituary also serves as a way to give a window into any given person’s life.
-It’s an important way to showcase who they were as a person and honor them (and their family) accordingly.
+An obituary also serves as a way to share the high points of a person’s life.
+It’s an important way to showcase people and honor them (and their families) accordingly.

 An obituary also serves as a means of providing additional information about arrangements for celebrating someone’s life with a funeral, memorial, or some other type of ceremony.

-Depending on the details provided in an obituary and where it’s published, information may be incredibly specific, or certain details may be kept more vague.
+Depending on the details provided in an obituary and where it’s published, information may be incredibly specific, or certain details may be kept vaguer.
 Much of this depends on the deceased person’s wishes or the wishes of their family.

 Here’s a quick guide to the three:

 - Eulogy: A eulogy tells a story about a person’s life in the form of a speech.
-A eulogy can get pretty specific and shares details about a person — such as his/her upbringing, career, goals, achievements, short stories, and other highlights.
+A eulogy can get pretty specific and share details about a person, such as his/her upbringing, career, goals, achievements, short stories, and other highlights.

 - Obituary: As described above, an obituary is a public announcement of a person’s death.
-However, it has a few key facts that some of these other forms may not.
+It has a few key facts that some of these other forms may not.
 It is also typically published in a newspaper or an online platform.

 What is the Purpose of an Obituary?

-An obituary gives a glimpse of a deceased person’s life and spirit and can serve as a pertinent source of information for funeral or memorial arrangements.
-When writing an obituary — either writing your own obituary or writing an obituary for someone else — there are a few guidelines to consider for what an obituary should include.
+An obituary gives a glimpse of a deceased person’s life and spirit and can serve as a pertinent source of information for a funeral or memorial arrangements.
+When writing an obituary — either writing your own obituary or writing an obituary for someone else — take a look at a few guidelines so you know what an obituary should include.

 Basic biographical information